oroinc/documentation/bundles/extensions/StripeBundle/index.rst

 OroStripeBundle
 ===============

-.. hint:: The Stripe payment service is available starting from Orocommerce v5.0.8.
+.. hint:: The Stripe payment service is available starting from OroCommerce v5.0.9.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 OroStripeBundle provides Stripe payment service for card payments.